-29.1.1 The wicket is put down if a bail is completely removed from the top of the stumps, or a stump is struck out of the ground,
+29.2.1 The wicket is broken fairly if a bail is completely removed from the top of the stumps or a stump is struck out of the ground.

-- 29.1.1.1 by the ball, - 29.1.1.2 by the striker's bat if held or by any part of the bat that he is holding, - 29.1.1.3 for the purpose of this clause only, by the striker's bat not in hand, or by any part of the bat which has become detached, - 29.1.1.4 by the striker's person or by any part of his clothing or equipment becoming detached from his person, - 29.1.1.5 by a fielder with his hand or arm, providing that the ball is held in the hand or hands so used, or in the hand of the arm so used. - 29.1.1.6 The wicket is also put down if a fielder strikes or pulls a stump out of the ground as in clause 29.1.1.5. - 29.1.2 The disturbance of a bail, whether temporary or not, shall not constitute its complete removal from the top of the stumps, but if a bail in falling lodges between two of the stumps this shall be regarded as complete removal.
+29.2.1.1 by the ball,

+29.2.1.2 by the striker's bat if held or by any part of the bat that he is holding,

+29.2.1.3 for the purpose of this clause only, by the striker's bat not in hand, or by any part of the bat which has become detached,

+29.2.1.4 by the striker's person or by any part of his clothing or equipment becoming detached from his person,

+29.2.1.5 by a fielder with his hand or arm, providing that the ball is held in the hand or hands so used, or in the hand of the arm so used.

+29.2.1.6 The wicket is also fairly broken if a fielder strikes or pulls a stump out of the ground as in clause 29.1.1.5.

+29.2 2 The disturbance of a bail, whether temporary or not, shall not constitute its complete removal from the top of the stumps, but if a bail in falling lodges between two of the stumps this shall be regarded as complete removal.

-29.2 One bail off
+29.3 One bail off

-If one bail is off, it shall be sufficient for the purpose of putting the wicket down to remove the remaining bail or to strike or pull any of the three stumps out of the ground, in any of the ways stated in clause 29.1.
+If one bail is off, it shall be sufficient for the purpose of breaking the wicket to remove the remaining bail or to strike or pull any of the three stumps out of the ground, in any of the ways stated in clause 29.1.

-29.3 Remaking wicket
+29.4 Remaking wicket

-If a wicket is broken or put down while the ball is in play, it shall not be remade by an umpire until the ball is dead.
+If a wicket is broken or fairly broken while the ball is in play, it shall not be remade by an umpire until the ball is dead.
 See clause 20 (Dead ball).
 Any fielder may, however, while the ball is in play,